-- 6.6 The ICO Anonymisation Code of Practice provides guidance on the use of anonymisation techniques which may be used to reduce privacy risks associated with processing personal data, including guidance on the anonymisation of Personal Data through aggregation. - 6.7 The ICO Anonymisation Code of Practice acknowledges that anonymisation "does not have to be completely risk free" and that in order to effectively anonymise Personal Data, "you must be able to mitigate the risk of re-identification until it is remote".
-Personal Data which is effectively anonymised will cease to be Personal Data and its processing will fall outside the scope of the DPA. - 6.8 The ICO Anonymisation Code of Practice states: "In reality it can be difficult to determine whether data has been anonymised, or is still personal data".
-WPD's approach is that anonymised Consumption Data will be treated as Personal Data.
-On that basis, the anonymisation techniques used by WPD form part of its overall privacy solution, alongside its other privacy measures set out in this Data Privacy Plan and WPD's Privacy Impact Assessment. - 6.9 The ICO recognises aggregation of Personal Data may be an effective way of anonymising Personal Data.
+- The ICO Anonymisation Code of Practice provides guidance on the use of anonymisation techniques which may be used to reduce privacy risks associated with processing personal data, including guidance on the anonymisation of Personal Data through aggregation. - 6.7 The ICO Anonymisation Code of Practice acknowledges that anonymisation "does not have to be completely risk free" and that in order to effectively anonymise Personal Data, "you must be able to mitigate the risk of re-identification until it is remote".
+Personal Data which is effectively anonymised will cease to be Personal Data and its processing will fall outside the scope of the DPA. - The ICO Anonymisation Code of Practice states: "In reality it can be difficult to determine whether data has been anonymised, or is still personal data".
+NGED's approach is that anonymised Consumption Data will be treated as Personal Data.
+On that basis, the anonymisation techniques used by NGED form part of its overall privacy solution, alongside its other privacy measures set out in this Data Privacy Plan and NGED's Privacy Impact Assessment. - 6.9 The ICO recognises aggregation of Personal Data may be an effective way of anonymising Personal Data.
 In particular, the ICO Anonymisation Code of Practice states (on page 36) that: "...aggregated data is relatively low risk, depending on granularity, sample sizes and so forth..."
-WPD will aggregate Consumption Data on two levels: - (a) it will total the Consumption Data to provide a monthly figure in respect of each Meter; and - (b) it will aggregate the Consumption Data Figures in respect of each Meter on a particular Feeder, so that the Consumption Data obtained from a particular household will be aggregated with that of other households on the same Feeder.
+NGED will aggregate Consumption Data on two levels: - (a) it will total the Consumption Data to provide a monthly figure in respect of each Meter; and - (b) it will aggregate the Consumption Data Figures in respect of each Meter on a particular LV Feeder, Section of LV Feeder, distribution substation or other aggregated group (of at least three), so that the Consumption Data obtained from a particular household will be aggregated with that of other households.